maxlovic/blog/content/papers.md

 Availability: [TUSUR](http://www.tusur.ru/filearchive/reports-magazine/2013-29-3/093.pdf)

 **Abstract** \
-An overview of deblock and SAO post-filtering in H.265/HEVC video compression standard is presented.
+An overview of deblocking and SAO post-filtering in H.265/HEVC video compression standard is presented.
 The experimental results show the influence of DBF and SAO on video compression features.
 The results are followed by DBF and SAO usage recommendations.

 ---